chillhumanoid/uno/README.md

 actual rules state when you draw a card, you see if you can play a card, otherwise your turn ends. chillhumanoid rules are that when you draw a card, it's the next players turn.

-actual rules state that the draw 2/4 cards go to the next player. chillhumanoid rules are that you can select which player gets them.